 The city wasn't running like today's cities.
 There was no mayor, no city officials, and no laws and enforcement.
 It just was.
 From my observations, these are the things that were invested in or deemed useful.
 The areas are as follows: technology and innovation, urban planning, human services, food and water, energy, and transportation.
 The stuff we see today is temporary; the areas of change were: the roads, utilities, automobiles, street lights, communications, buildings, and other infrastructures.
 Today I see pieces of the development of Smart Cities and the structure needed for them across the globe.
-To name of few, Drone-based farming, AI-based cyber threat detection, 5G, automated guided vehicles, smart ambulances, and IoT technology.
+To name of few, Drone-based farming, AI-based cyber threat detection, 5G and or 6G, automated guided vehicles, smart ambulances, and IoT technology.
 Based on my dream, the future cities will track or monitor people, systems, robots, wastewater, air, flooding, sewers, and almost everything.
 These monitoring systems must be in place, and humans will not like them.
 However, the future idea is to eliminate things that are not sustainable and energy efficient.
 Also, the city was owned and managed by companies.
 What?!

 Now for a plan of action for people to prepare themselves.
 City officials need to start preparing for this shift.
 Again, I will use Milwaukee, WI, in this example.